eurushibata/tcc-latex/README.md

 tcc-tex
 =======

-Tex template for Final Project (Biomedical Informatics)
+LaTeX template for Final Project (Biomedical Informatics)

+LaTeX on the go: http://sharelatex.com